cameronsamuels/marqueetitle/README.md

 MarqueeTitle.start(title, speed, seperator); //call function to start marquee
 ```

+Learn about more methods and properties in the [documentation](http://github.com/CameronSamuels/marqueetitle/wiki).

 # About

 This library was made by [Cameron Samuels](http://cameronsamuels.com).
 It is made in JavaScript.